SasquatchRex/SasquatchRex/README.md

-<p font> Hi there👋, Its me </p>
+## Hi there👋, Its me Prithak Lamsal

-<p align="center">Prithak Lamsal</p>

 <!--
 **SasquatchRex/SasquatchRex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 !-->
-- 🌱 I’m currently learning further Full Stack Developing
-- 📫 How to reach me: **contact@prithaklamsal.com.np**
-- ⚡ Fun fact: I miss vacation when I am at home and miss my laptop when on vacation

   <h2 align="center">Languages and Tools:</h2>
 <p align="center">